FashionFreedom/Seamly2D/README.md

     qmake PREFIX=/usr/local PREFIX_LIB=/usr/lib/i386-linux-gnu Valentina.pro -r CONFIG+=noDebugSymbols CONFIG+=no_ccache

 where /usr/local is a new prefix for installation binary files and /usr/lib/i386-linux-gnu is new prefix for install libraries.
+If you use QtChooser to update and set the latest QT version as your default, and within the QtCreator IDE you define your compiler and compiler kit, and assign the compiler kit to your project, then issues with prefixes are taken care of automatically when you run 'Build/Run Qmake' followed by 'Build/Build All'.

 LICENSING
 ==========